-Update your risk assessment and take appropriate measures for physical and psychosocial sanity
+Update your risk assessment and take appropriate measures for physical and psychosocial sanity very important:

-- very important: - a) involve your workers and their representatives in the risk assessment revision - b) liaise with your risk prevention or occupational health provider, if you have one - c) communicate the agreed new measures to your staff and contractors - Next step after risk assessment = implementation of hierarchy of controls' measures to a) to first eliminate the risk and if this is not possible, - b) minimise workers' exposure. - Start first with collective measures and if necessary supplement them with individual measures, such as protective personal equipment (PPE) - a) then provide all necessary personal protective equipment (PPE) to staff b) train them how to use it correctly (e.g. face masks)
+- a) involve your workers and their representatives in the risk assessment revision - b) liaise with your risk prevention or occupational health provider, if you have one - c) communicate the agreed new measures to your staff and contractors - Next step after risk assessment = implementation of hierarchy of controls' measures to a) to first eliminate the risk and if this is not possible, b) minimise workers' exposure.

+Start first with collective measures and - if necessary - supplement them with individual measures, such as protective personal equipment (PPE)

+- If you have identified an infection risk despite having applied all feasible safety measures a) then provide all necessary personal protective equipment (PPE) to staff - b) train them how to use it correctly (e.g. face masks)